-(3) Any party aggrieved by an award given under sub-section (1) or a decision given under section 41 or section 50 or a sentence passed under clause (c) of sub-section (4) of section 52 may prefer an appeal to the Labour Appellate Tribunal within thirty days of the delivery or passing thereof and the decision of the Tribunal in such appeal shall be final.
+(2) Any party aggrieved by an award given under sub-section (1) or a decision given under section 41 or section 50 or a sentence passed under clause (c) of sub-section (4) of section 52 may prefer an appeal to the Labour Appellate Tribunal within thirty days of the delivery or passing thereof and the decision of the Tribunal in such appeal shall be final.

-(4) Save as otherwise expressly provided in this Act, all decisions of, and all sentences passed by a Labour Court, shall be final and shall not be called in question in any manner by or before any Court or other authority.
+(3) Save as otherwise expressly provided in this Act, all decisions of, and all sentences passed by a Labour Court, shall be final and shall not be called in question in any manner by or before any Court or other authority.

-55. Labour Appellate Tribunal.- (1) The Provincial Government may, by notification in the official Gazette, constitute as many Tribunals consisting of one member as it may consider necessary and, where it constitutes more than one Tribunal, shall specify in the notification the territorial limits within which or the class of cases in relation to which, each one of them shall exercise jurisdiction under this Act.
+55. (1) The Government may, by notification in the official Gazette, constitute as many Tribunals consisting of one member as it may consider necessary and, where it constitutes more than one Tribunal, shall specify in the notification the territorial limits within which or the class of cases in relation to which, each one of them shall exercise jurisdiction under this Act.

-(2) The member of the Tribunal shall be a person who is or has been a Judge or an Additional Judge of a High Court, and shall be appointed on such terms and conditions as Government may determine.
+(2) The member of the Tribunal shall be a person who is qualified to be appointed a Judge of High Court and shall be appointed in consultation with the High Court on such terms and conditions as Government may determine.